 You’ve acquired all the latest sales tools and technologies for your company’s sales enablement efforts, but now what?
-Who is going to use all these tools to their fullest capabilities?
-Right—your team of highly skilled business development representatives.
+Who’s going to use all these tools to their fullest capabilities?
+Right—your team of highly skilled outbound SDRs.

-A team of business development reps (BDRs) is necessary for a successful sales enablement strategy because it sets sales development reps (SDRs) and account executives (AEs) up for high-quality pitches and B2B appointments.
+A team of outbound sales development representatives (SDRs) is necessary for a successful sales enablement strategy because it sets inbound sales development reps and account executives (AEs) up for high-quality pitches and B2B appointments.

 Throughout this blog, we’ll highlight the following topics:

 Sales enablement refers to the tools, salespeople, and content that enable account executives to sell more to prospective businesses.
-In the past, account executives would prospect, cold call leads, and manage the sales pipeline themselves.
-Today, sales and business development representatives do this activity for them.
-This enables AEs to spend more time selling, closing deals, and managing the satisfaction of current customers.
+In the past, AEs would prospect, cold call leads, and manage the sales pipeline themselves.
+Today, outbound and inbound SDRs can do that for them, so AEs can spend more time selling, closing deals, and managing the satisfaction of current customers.

 Overall, the objective of a sales enablement program is to provide all the resources AEs need to sell and close business effectively.
-This includes hiring salespeople to prospect, cold call, and email businesses in the pipeline to set up meetings between prospective companies and AEs.
+This includes hiring sales leaders to prospect, cold call, and email businesses in the pipeline to set up meetings between prospective companies and AEs.

 In addition to scheduling B2B appointments, sales enablement teams also provide valuable marketing and sales content to catch the eye of prospects and provide top-of-mind awareness.
 This includes writing website blogs, emails, and social media posts.
 It can also include marketing collateral such as digital brochures, sell sheets, and promotional videos.